todiane/corri-construction-p3/TESTING.md

 | Submit info | Everything entered ready to submit | Users clicks y to submit | Works as expected |
 | Submit info | Ready to submit, n selected | Notice appears to start again | Works as expected |

+## Testing Browsers
+The portal was tested in the following browsers (based on my own testing and those of people who tested the portal):

+- Chrome
+- Edge
+- Firefox
+- Oprea
+- Safari

+It worked without issues in the above browsers.

 ## Testing Google Sheets